Andrew Kittredge, Blake Snell, in town with Rays, grew up Mariners fans

 “Any time you step on a big league field it’s a pretty cool experience, but especially coming back here, where I consider home, it’s pretty awesome,” Kittredge said.

-Before his professional career, Kittredge, a native of Spokane and an alum of Ferris High School, played two seasons for the University of Washington.
+Before his professional career, Kittredge, a native of Spokane, was drafted (45th round in 2008) out of Ferris High School, but he played two seasons for the University of Washington.
 He pitched in 49 games with 22 starts, and in the 2010 season, his 97 strikeouts ranked him at No. 9 on the program’s all-time list.

 Kittredge got a taste of playing for his childhood team when he was signed as a nondrafted free agent for the Mariners in 2011.